sodadata/docs/_release-notes/anomaly-dashboard.md

 ---
-name: "Anomaly Detection Dashboard"
+name: "Anomaly Dashboard"
 date: 2024-05-23
 products:
   - soda-cloud
 ---

-Introducing Soda's **Anomaly Detection Dashboard for observability**.
+Introducing Soda's **Anomaly Dashboard for observability**.
 Use the dashboard driven by machine learning to get automated insights into basic data quality metrics for your datasets.
 [Learn more]({% link soda-cloud/anomaly-dashboard.md %})

 Supported by Soda deployments that use a Soda-hosted Agent to connect to data sources.